13bzhang/pitweets/README.md

 * FileZilla: https://filezilla-project.org/
 * Fugu: http://en.wikipedia.org/wiki/Fugu_(software)

+(4) Test if you can access your Raspberry Pi via the FTP client you downloaded.
+Your server will be your IP address and your password will be your Raspberry Pi log-in password (the non-root one).

-(3) Install R on you Raspberry Pi.
+(5) Install R on you Raspberry Pi.
+If you have never used R before, here is some basic information: http://www.r-project.org/about.html

-(3a) Update all files from the default state.
+(5a) Update all files from the default state.

     sudo apt-get update
     sudo apt-get upgrade

-(3b) Install R along with packages that need to be manually installed.
+(5b) Install R along with packages that need to be manually installed.

     sudo apt-get install r-base

-(3c) Install RCurl, rJava, and XML
+(5c) Install RCurl, rJava, and XML

     sudo aptitude install libcurl4-openssl-dev #RCurl
     sudo apt-get install r-cran-rjava #rJava
     sudo apt-get install libxml2-dev #XML

-(4) Open up R from the Command Line and install the necessary packages.
+(6) Open up R from the Command Line and install the necessary packages.
 Follow the directions R provides about choosing a CRAN respository.

     install.packages(c("rjson","RJSONIO","ROAuth","streamR","mailR"))